Eng-Ahmad-Almohammad/Forms/README.md

 * size: The size attribute should not be used on new forms.
 It was used in older forms to indicate the width of the text input

 * maxlength: You can use the maxlength attribute to limit the number of characters a user may enter into the text field.

+## Password Input
+### type="password": When the type attribute has a value of password it creates a text box that acts just like a single-line text input, except the characters are blocked out.

+### All other attributes are same.